Banno/polymer-rename/README.md

 ## Element Type Names

 By default, the Polymer pass of Closure-compiler derives the type names from the element tag name.
 The tag name is converted to upper camel case and the string "Element" is appended.
-Soo `<foo-bar>` becomes type `FooBarElement`.
+So `<foo-bar>` becomes type `FooBarElement`.

 However, authors can choose to name their own types by assigning the return value of the `Polymer` function to a variable.
 Example: